Last Online: March 2, 2019

 Country: United States

-I will be taking a short break.
-We have finished a small (?) remodeling project, and now I have to put our family room, and the guest room, which became temporary storage, back together.
-And this morning we have a guy patching a spot on the roof!
-So, I will see you in a couple of weeks!
-Now back to the normal profile stuff -- Mother of 4 plus a "courtesy daughter", grandmother of 10 (the oldest one now lives and works in Boise, ID, and the youngest is now 6 and just finished kindergarten.).
+well, I am talking another sort break, as I will be having surgery on my left hand in about 10 days.
+I'll be back once I can use both hands again.
+I don't have any swaps pending, and I think I have rated everything, so, see you soon.
+All prayers gratefully received!
+Here's my personal stuff, with a couple of updates.
+Mother of 4 plus a "courtesy daughter", grandmother of 10 (the oldest one now lives and works in Boise, ID, and will be getting married this spring, and the youngest is now 6 and in first grade.
 I am a life member of Girl Scouts of the USA, as is my husband.
-I'm a retired teacher, married for 52 years to a wonderful man, call Alaska home (Univ. of AK/Fairbanks, '67).
+I'm a retired teacher, married for 53 years to a wonderful man, call Alaska home (Univ. of AK/Fairbanks, '67).
 Currently living in Arizona, active in my church and a little with Girl Scouts although I no longer have a troop.
 Love to read, do counted cross-stitch, and travel.
 Please note this says "living" in AZ, not "loving" AZ.
 No offense to true Arizonans -- there is a lot to enjoy in Arizona with great people and fun things to do -- but it's just too hot here for someone who prefers -22 degrees!

 Almost anything except heavy metal.
 Especially love Kathy Troccoli, Babie Mason, Point of Grace, and the Baroque period in classical music.
 And the Eagles!